 Skill: Identifying Congruent Faces

 Congruence is a special relationship between two-dimensional shapes whose measurements of all corresponding elements (sides and angles) are equal.
-In Grades 3, students could explore this idea of with ”regular” two-dimensional shapes, which have congruent sides and angles.
+In Grade 3, students could explore the concept of ‘regular’ two-dimensional shapes, which have congruent sides and angles.
 At this point, students discover that these ”look alike in every way“ by overlapping them to see how well they match.

 Congruent: